cloudflare/cloudflare-docs/content/learning-paths/defense-in-depth/build-http-policies/data-loss-prevention.md

 To validate your regex, use [Rustexp](https://rustexp.lpil.uk/).
 {{</Aside>}}

-Here's an example of using a custom expression to detect [a good example].
-This will look for… [screenshot and matching api call]
+For example, you can use a custom expression to detect [a good example]:

+[screenshot and matching api call]

-#### Predefined datasets
+#### DLP datasets

-If your data is a distinct [predefined dataset](/cloudflare-one/policies/data-loss-prevention/datasets/), you can build a profile by uploading a database to use in an Exact Data Match or Custom Wordlist function.
+If your data is a distinct [dataset](/cloudflare-one/policies/data-loss-prevention/datasets/) you have defined, you can build a profile by uploading a database to use in an Exact Data Match or Custom Wordlist function.
 Exact Data Match and Custom Wordlist feature some key differences:

 |                     | Exact Data Match                                        | Custom Wordlist                                                    |
 | ------------------- | ------------------------------------------------------- | ------------------------------------------------------------------ |